systbiol/docs/executive_vice_presidents.md

 - 3 year term
 - Serves as chair of Council if neither President nor President-elect are available

-List of Exectutive Vice Presidents
+List of Executive Vice Presidents
 ===================================

 Year | EVP